Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Transition amplitude and absorption rate

 The Lorentzian distribution characterizing the density of states specifies a limit to the validity of using Fermi's Golden rule to calculate the absorption rate since such a rate is valid only if the frequency width of the upper state $\ket{e}$ is larger than the excitation rate; i.e., the spontaneous emission rate is larger than the Rabi frequency.
 The Rabi frequency may exceed the spontaneous emission rate for high intensities, in which case the perturbative approach culminating in the Fermi Golden Rule is no longer valid and the strong coupling regime is applicable involving Rabi oscillations.
 Substituting Eq. (\ref{9ppp}) in Eq. (\ref{9}) we find for the quadrupole absorption rate

-This general expression applies to the various cases involving the different fibre modes participating in transitions satisfying the selection rules as discussed above.
-For illustration only, we display in Fig. \ref{Fig8}, the variations of the absorption rate $\Gamma_{if}/\gamma$ with the radial position of the atom $\rho/a$ outside the fibre $\rho>a$.
+This general expression applies to the various cases involving the different fiber modes participating in transitions satisfying the selection rules as discussed above.
+For illustration only, we display in Fig. \ref{Fig8a}, the variations of the absorption rate $\Gamma_{if}/\gamma$ with the radial position of the atom $\rho/a$ outside the fiber $\rho>a$.
 We have concentrated on the quadrupole transition $\ket {L=0,m_l=0}\rightarrow \ket{L=2, m_l'}$ for different directions of propagation $s=\pm 1$ and the mode $C=$ \{HE$_{2 1}\}$.
 It can be seen for this particular case the absorption rate decreases with increasing $\rho$ and it is independent of the phase circulation direction $p=\pm 1$.
-Its magnitude close to the fibre surface $\rho\approx a$ is of the order of 5\% of the spontaneous quadrupole transition rate.
+Its magnitude close to the fiber surface $\rho\approx a$ can be more than two orders of magnitude relative to $\gamma$.
 The corresponding orbital angular momentum transfer rate in the case of $\Delta L=2$ is simply $2\hbar \Gamma_{if}$.